Code-Institute-Submissions/ElinGrahn-pp32/README.md

    I had some difficulty getting the letters in place when the person guessed correctly.
 I looked at my classmates code for help and saw that he had used this "display = ["_" for _ in range(word_lenght)]" which solved that problem.
 I would however like to get rid of the qoutation marks and comma signs when it's printed in terminal but I have yet to figure that out.

+   At first I made a function for when the player lost the game, however it didn't show up, only the last part of the hangman would show.
+Therfore I moved the losing ending to be a part of the last stage of the hangman.

+## User Experience

 ## Deployment

 The game was deployed on heroku, the steps where as followed: